 Chapter 9 – Lund, a love story

 Lund is my spiritual home in Sweden and I can not imagine a city filled with more history, charm and beauty.
 Whenever I get back I love to walk around in the historical area in the center of the city.
-The Cathedral, the University, the Academic Union, the KIng’s House (Lundagårdshuset), all of those make up the nucleus of this unique city.
+The Cathedral, the University, the Academic Union, “the KIng’s House” (Lundagårdshuset).
+All of those make up the nucleus of this unique city.
 More historical buildings could be added to this list though.
 The list is long.

 The present main university building dates from the late 19th century,.
 However, Lund University dates from 1666, very shortly after four southern provinces were won over from Denmark through the peace of Roskilde.
-All of those buildiongs together make up the center of my universe.
+All of those university buildings together make up the center of my universe.
 Athenaeum, usually called Athen, in the Academic Union building has sadly been totally changed.
-It has become a selling place for all sorts of things, clothes and whatnot..
+It has become a selling place for all sorts of things, clothes and whatnot.
 It used to be a very friendly place in my days where students met, read a paper, had a cup of coffee, chatted, played chess, backgammon or whatever.

-This university center will forever remain so much part of my past and my youth that it is truly part of me.
+This university center will forever remain so much a part of my past and my youth that it is truly part of me.
 And beside the buildings, there is the most wonderful Lundagård, a park that goes back to the Danish era and the 16th century.
 It is right next to the university and the King’s House , covering the area down to the Cathedral, with its several hundred-year-old elm trees.
 I even had a few of my classes in this 16th century old building, the French seminars, among others.

 Lund is one of the two oldest cities in Sweden, the other one being Sigtuna, close to Stockholm.
 According to Danish history, the City of Lund dates from 990.
 From 1103 it was the seat of an archbishop.